- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Make your journey from Kythira to Athens (All Ports) an enjoyable adventure with these handy tips for a safe, comfy, and fun trip!
+Make your journey from Kythira to Athens (All Ports) enjoyable and straightforward with these essential tips for a safe and fun adventure!
+Traveling by ferry connects the charming island of Kythira to the vibrant heart of Athens, offering both convenience and scenic beauty.

 Arriving at the ferry port in Kythira

-Ferries and additional transport choices for getting from Kythira to Athens (All Ports).
+Ferries and additional transport choices for getting from Kythira to Athens.